Everything you need to know about cooking oats, including the types of oats, how to cook oats, flavors to add, and nutrition information!

 - Cranberry Orange Oatmeal

 Rolled Oats Nutrition Information

-- Carbohydrates: 32 g
+Carbohydrates: 32 grams

-- Protein: 7 g
+Protein: 7 grams

-Fat: 3.5 g
+Fat: 3.5 grams

 A water-soluble vitamin that turns your food (carbohydrates) into fuel (glucose).
 People at risk for deficiency include those with Crohn’s Disease, alcoholics, and those undergoing kidney dialysis.

-- 20% DV of Zinc: A mineral important in strengthening your immune system, healing wounds, and maintaining your sense of taste and smell.
+They also contain zinc, the mineral important in strengthening your immune system, healing wounds, and maintaining your sense of taste and smell.

 For a vegetarian diet, any plant source with this much iron is a huge win!
 Oats are high in iron, which is a major component of hemoglobin, the protein that makes up red blood cells and carry oxygen around the body.

 Oats are not keto-friendly.
 While they are a high fiber food, the net carbs in oats (total carbs minus fiber) is still very high.
 According to the USDA, ½ cup of rolled oats (about an 1.5 ounces) contains 23g net carbs.
 Even a small serving of oats is difficult to fit into the restricted carb limits of a keto or other low-carb diet.